phpaul89/rest-api-php/README.md

 This project was done over a weekend and provides many possibilities for improvement and further extensions.

-Have fun everyon learning PHP!
+Have fun everyone at learning PHP!